MQ-software-carpentry/R-git-for-research/_episodes/16-HelloWorld.md

 was written to the console.

 You could also have installed the **`tidyverse`** packages by running this command directly at the R terminal.
+It's a good idea to keep track of what external packages you are using in your scripts, because it makes it much easier for others (and future you!) to replicate your analyses.
+Let's add line of install code to our script and save it.

 {% include links.md %}